Urban Food Garden

 Thinning carrot seedlings using the traditional planting method.

-This method produces carrots that are generally a little smaller than ones grown using the traditional planting method, but a dominant carrot planted bed will produce more weight of carrots per square metre of soil than a bed planted using more traditional planting distances and saves time as it requires less thinning.
+This method produces carrots that are generally a little smaller than ones grown using the traditional planting method, but a dominant carrot planted bed will produce more weight of carrots per square metre of soil than a bed planted using traditional planting distances and saves time as it requires less thinning.

 1. CREATE FURROWS 1 CM DEEP AND 6CM WIDE IN ROWS 25 CM APART *